 Starting a new career or position is exciting.
-But, if you're leaving an old job for a new one, it's important to leave on good terms - no matter how bad things were.
-If you choose to tell-off coworkers or bad mouth your former job to your new boss, you will appear bitter and damage your chances for a good reference.
+But if you're leaving an old job for a new one, it's important to leave on good terms, no matter how bad things were.
+If you tell off co-workers or bad-mouth your former job to your new boss, you will appear bitter and damage your chances for a good reference.

 - Restrain yourself.
-Avoid "going there" with old coworkers you disliked by telling them off - even if they deserve it.
+Avoid "going there" with old co-workers you disliked by telling them off, even if they deserve it.
 Besides, you might run into this person at another job one day.

-- Don't bad mouth your former employer to your replacement.
-There is nothing to gain from badmouthing your former employer to your replacement.
+- Don't bad-mouth your former employer to your replacement.
+There is nothing to gain from bad-mouthing your former employer to your replacement.
 This will make you look cruel at best.

-- Don't badmouth your old employer to your new employer.
-When you get to your new job, don't start badmouthing your employer.
+- Don't bad-mouth your old employer to your new employer.
+When you get to your new job, don't start bad-mouthing your employer.
 Just remember the old adage, "If you can't say anything nice, don't say anything at all."

 The urge to vent your frustrations or bad experiences to new co-workers is tempting, but it is not a good business practice.
 If you maintain discretion, your co-workers will admire your ability to be professional in all situations.

 Be sure to get the latest news about the U.S. military, as well as critical info about how to join and all the benefits of service.
 Subscribe to Military.com and receive customized updates delivered straight to your inbox.